zainshafiq/Dynamic_Modeling/README.md

-# Dynamic_Modeling
+# ENSE 470 U of R

-ENSE 470 U of R
+In this assignment, you will perform a static design for an AmaZion Warehouse Manager system.